 Applicants must be enrolled in an undergraduate or graduate program in an accredited college or university and undertaking botanical research related to native plants or native plant communities in Central or Northern California.

 Graduate Research Scholarship

 - Graduate Research Application Form

 - Copy of Transcript (showing course work)

 Undergraduate Research Scholarship

 - Undergraduate Research Application Form (completed by Academic advisor and student(s))

-Scholarships will be awarded by December 31, 2021.
-Recipients are requested to share the results of their study or make a brief presentation on their research at a Santa Clara Valley CNPS Chapter meeting in 2022.
-If a scholarship recipient cannot make a Chapter meeting, other options and/or submittal of a brief article for our chapter newsletter) can be arranged.
+Scholarships will be awarded by December 31, 2022.
+Recipients are requested to share the results of their study by making a brief presentation on their research at a Santa Clara Valley CNPS Chapter meeting in 2023 and writing a short article for our newsletter.

 The SCV Chapter would appreciate receiving an electronic copy of research results (thesis, dissertation, reports and/or journal articles) once research is complete.